raviy8408/WeblogChallenge/README.md

 - Features are created in multiple steps.
 At each step features are vectorized and finally all the features are assembled together to create final feature vector.

-- All the continuous features are scaled
+- All the continuous features are scaled.

-- Train and test data is splitted in 70:30 ratio
+- Train and test data is splitted in 70:30 ratio.

-- GBTRegression model is used to generate the prediction
+- GBTRegression model is used to generate the prediction.

-- RMSE obtained on test data is printed at the end
+- RMSE obtained on test data will print at the bottom.

+### Solution Limitations:
+- Current solution does not focus on accuracy
+- Focus has been on implementing scalable solution
+- Given better computational resource following can be done to improve the accuracy:
+    - Several new features can be added
+    - Implement variable dimensionality reduction techniques
+    - Cross validation for the model to identify best parameter set
+    - Try out different model to asses their performance

 #######################################################################################################################